 Because Multnomah is committed to serving our students, each new student is assigned a faculty advisor to help map out and track his or her academic plan.

-Please take the following steps as you think through your academic goals and plan for graduation:
+The following are steps that will help you think through your academic goals and plan for graduation:

-- Your faculty advisor has been assigned to you based on your choice of degree.
-If you decide to pursue a different degree, please fill out the appropriate paperwork and file it with the Registrar's office.
-For Declaration/Change of Major forms scroll down.
+Your faculty advisor has been assigned to you based on your choice of degree.
+If you decide to pursue a different degree, fill out the appropriate paperwork (found below, under Change of Program) and file it with the Registrar's office.
 Once your form has been processed, you will be assigned a new advisor based on that change.

 If you are uncertain who your advisor is, please contact the Registrar's Office or pull up the text version of your schedule on Self Service.
 Your advisor will be listed at the bottom.